 You can choose to show or hide ads after a specific number of days.
 For example, you can have your post be ad-free for the first seven days after publishing.
 Then, once it’s settled in the SERPs, you can start displaying ads automatically.

-Like AdRotate, Ads Pro is a full-service ad manager for WordPress.
+Like AdRotate, Ads Pro is a full-service ad managment plugin for WordPress.
 That means you can use it to display AdSense, third-party ads, and…affiliate offers.

 It comes with a huge number of features to make ad display easy.